-v. to assert and use skills to handle potentially risky and dangerous situations, and avoid the use of intravenous drugs vi. to show compassion and care for persons with AIDS and their families Care of persons suffering from AIDS, need to accept them in family and community, individual and social responsibility
+v. to assert and use skills to handle potentially risky and dangerous situations, and avoid the use of intravenous drugs vi. to show compassion and care for persons with AIDS and their families

 Skills to avoid and resist situations leading to sexual encounters and using of intravenous drugs or alcohol